 The organ was thouroughly renovated in 1999-2000 by mgr inż.
 Olgierd Nowakowski.
-It has mechanical key and stop action.
+It has tracker key and stop action.
 Manual compass is C-f3, pedal C-d1.

 This sample set was developed in 2006, when I dealth with this activity commercial.
 Recently I refreshed it, however it doesn't offer multi-release samples (it offers lower level of realism).

 Principal 8 Fuß

 Portunal-Flöte 8 Fuß